 Look for any areas where you need to improve, then pick the study guides that will raise your skills in that area.
 Keep reading the practice questions and answering them aloud until you are confident you can answer them on the test.

 Then, take a GED practice test.
-When you finish, it will tell you if you are likely to pass (a score of 145 points or higher), close to passing, or not likely to pass.
+When you finish, it will tell you if you are likely to pass (a score of 145 points or higher), too close to call, or are not likely to pass.
 This will give you a great idea of whether you need to study and practice more or not.

 Study with Expert Materials